transferwise/pipelinewise/docs/user_guide/scheduling.rst

 jobs to run.
 Both Single Server and :ref:`multi_server_cluster` installations are achievable.

-Let's say you have 5 microservice databases that you want to replicate to Amazon Redshift and ``pipelinewise status`` output looks like this:
+Let's say you have 5 microservice databases that you want to reproduce to Amazon Redshift and ``pipelinewise status`` output looks like this:

 .. code-block:: bash